thi-truong/census-prep/01_tutorial_get_census_API_key_running.md

  **Why?**

 The U.S. Census Bureau offers a lot of public data online.
-You could use their Data Explorer tool to look at tables.
-You could use their FTP program.
-Nevertheless, raw Census data gathering is well known to be a pain in the butt.
+You could view Quick Fact Sheets, use their Data Explorer tool, use file transfer protocol etc. Neverthelesss, gathering raw Census data is often tedious.
 If it wasn't, [these kinds of fiverr gigs](https://www.fiverr.com/s/EgYBQG9) wouldn't exist. :weary:

 Thankfully, there are ways to access the data via an Application Programming Interface ("**API**") key[^A].
 Once you have an API key, you can extract raw statistical data in machine-readable format from all sorts of Census Bureau surveys and programs[^C].
 You can use it with tools you might already use, like JSON (ArcGIS uses REST APIs), R ([tigris](https://github.com/walkerke/tigris)), Python ([Pygris](https://walker-data.com/pygris/)), the list goes on.